The need to keep your eyes healthy and safe is obvious; so let’s examine some key factors of eye health:

 Nutritional supplements that support an inadequate diet should only be taken in consultation with your optometrist or other qualified health professional.

 Almost 60 per cent of Australians believe it is only the midday sun that poses the greatest UV threat but this not the case.
-UV exposure to the eye before 10am and after 2pm may be higher than during the middle of the day on some days due to the angle of the sun in relation to the eye.
+UV exposure to the eye before 10am and after 2pm may be higher than during the middle of the day on some days.
+This is due to the angle of the sun in relation to the eye.

 5 ways to avoid UV damage